 4. Other requests made by the State of Missouri, Family Support Division (FSD).

-In all the above cases, our office represents the State of Missouri and we cannot proceed on any action without a referral from the Missouri Department of Social Services, Family Support Division.
+In all the above cases, the SRPCSO represents the State of Missouri and cannot proceed on any action without a referral from the Missouri Department of Social Services, Family Support Division.
 WE CANNOT GIVE OUT LEGAL ADVICE.
 If you have questions please contact the Missouri Department of Social Services at http://www.dss.mo.gov/cse/.

 CHILD SUPPORT IN MISSOURI